CentecNetworks/sonic-platform-modules-e582/README.md

-# sonic-platform-modules-e582-48x6q
-Device drivers for support of Centec e582-48x6q for the SONiC project
+platform drivers for Centec E582 for the SONiC project